KacperMierzwa/Base64/README.md

     -o <file>   : output file (required with -f option)

-The program is compiles using gcc.
+The program compiles using gcc.

 I will add makefile later.